insin/DOMBuilder/docs/index.rst

 -----------------------

-The function which does the real work when you call an element creation function is available for your own use - it's comparatively inflexible with the arguments it accepts, but still more convenient than creating and populating elements manually using DOM methods.
+The function which does the real work when you call an element creation function :js:func:`DOMBuilder.createElement` - it's comparatively inflexible with the arguments it accepts, but still more convenient than creating and populating elements manually using DOM methods.

 .. js:function:: DOMBuilder.createElement(tagName[, attributes[, children]])